Weiyang, Xi'an

-Weiyang District (未央区 (未央區, Wèiyāng Qū)) is one of 11 urban districts of the prefecture-level city of Xi'an, the capital of Shaanxi Province, Northwest China.
+Weiyang District (未央区 (未央區, Wèiyāng Qū)) is one of 11 urban districts and the seat of the prefecture-level city of Xi'an, the capital of Shaanxi Province, Northwest China.
 It is located at northwest Xi'an, functioning as the new administrative centre of the city.
 The district borders Baqiao District to the east, the city of Xianyang to the west, Xincheng District and Lianhu District to the north, as well as Yanta District and Changan District to the southwest.
 The geographical coordinates are 34°14'50N ~ 34°26'22N, 108°47'08E ~ 109°02'21E, and the total area is 264.41 square kilometers.
 By November 11, 2020, the total population of permanent residents in the district is 733,403, taking up around 5.66% of the city's population.